theandrew168/mfd/README.md

 Either way, this approach minimizes the risk (though it doesn’t completely eliminate it).

 Actually, this might work completely as intended without the “old process, new files” race condition.
-Since systemd checks `WorkingDirector`y at startup, the old files should still be used even after the symlink is swapped.
+Since systemd checks `WorkingDirectory` at startup, the old files should still be used even after the symlink is swapped.
 The new files won’t be picked up until the service restarts (which also starts a new process).
 This might be perfect!